Clave-EIDEAnalog/pgUI/Tutorial_III. Buttons.md

 Monkey with *play - pause* options.

 ### 4.1.- *Press* buttons.
-A *press* button is a button that has a function associated, such a way that every time you press it the binded function in your code will be executed.
+A *press* button is a button that has a function associated, such a way that every time you press it the binded function in your code may be executed.
 It will allow you to start/stop the game, change parameters, display things or whatever you like.

 We have designed pgUI such a way that you may add widgets to your project by using the minimum amount of effort and time: let's say that you actually want a single button to pause/restart the game (not exactly the image above: just one button).
 You write a function -inside the *chimp.py* code- that toggles a variable -say *pause*- in between *True* and *False* and make the changes needed to achieve what you want; something like: